realm/realm-js/README.md

 ## Getting Started

 Please see the detailed instructions in our docs to use [Realm JavaScript](https://realm.io/docs/javascript/latest/#getting-started).
-Please notice that currently only node.js version 10 or later are supported.
+Please notice that currently only node.js version 10 or later (excluding 11) are supported.

 ## Documentation